freedombird9/freedombird9.github.io/_posts/2015-12-25-ifttt-development.markdown

-IFTTT has a great test framework that every channel neeeds to pass before it can be published.
+IFTTT has a great test framework that every channel needs to pass before it can be published.
 One requirements of the test is that at least 3 items should be returned each poll unless limited by IFTTT itself through a request parameter.
 It seems weird at first.
 You may wonder what if a user hasn't updated his/her Facebook for a long time?
 What should we return if we are working for Facebook when IFTTT polls our server?
 We can return nothing, i.e, an empty list with